Last updated on: October 14, 2021

 Members of the public are asked to bring their own mask from home and wear it as required in City facilities and onboard Winnipeg Transit and Winnipeg Transit Plus vehicles.

-Single-use disposal face masks will be available at public City-operated facilities where masks are required, including City Hall, recreation and leisure facilities, libraries, and administrative office buildings.
-A limited number of face masks are currently available at public City-operated facilities where masks are required.
+Single-use disposal face masks are available at public City-operated facilities where masks are required, including City Hall, recreation and leisure facilities, libraries, and administrative office buildings, until supplies are exhausted.
 A limited number of face masks are also currently available for Transit riders to pick up at Transit kiosks and City libraries during regular operating hours.

 When are face masks required?